 Homeless Prevention Rapid Re-housing Program

-As part of the American Recovery and Reinvestment Act of 2009, the City of Garland is eligible to receive $858,997 in funding for the "Homeless Prevention and Rapid Re-housing Program (HPRP)."
-This funding is through the Department of Housing and Urban Development (HUD) and is a special allocation of the Emergency Shelter Grant funding.
+As part of the American Recovery and Reinvestment Act of 2009, the City of Garland received $858,997 in funding for the "Homeless Prevention and Rapid Re-housing Program (HPRP)."
+This funding was through the Department of Housing and Urban Development (HUD) and was a special allocation of the Emergency Shelter Grant funding.

-The purpose of the grant is to provide prevention assistance to households who would otherwise become homeless (many due to economic crisis) and to provide assistance to rapidly re-house persons who are homeless and those at risk of becoming homeless.
-The funding is designed to serve as a last resort for those in a shelter, on the street, in transitional housing or in imminent danger of becoming homeless.
-All funding will benefit households with incomes equal to or less than 50% of the area median income.
+The purpose of the grant was to provide prevention assistance to households who would otherwise become homeless (many due to economic crisis) and to provide assistance to rapidly re-house persons who are homeless and those at risk of becoming homeless.
+The funding served as a last resort for those in a shelter, on the street, in transitional housing or in imminent danger of becoming homeless.
+All funding benefited households with incomes equal to or less than 50% of the area median income.

 For additional information contact the Housing and Community Services Department at 972-205-2140 or email@example.com